Goosebumps #7: Night of the Living Dummy

 The concept for a good scary story was there, it just got lost in the execution.
 Even the awful twins could have been made more bearable if so much of the book hadn’t been spent on one of them pranking the other.

-The first two thirds of the book are wasted on the twins being awful to one another; Mr. Wood doesn’t even come to life until the book is nearly over.
+The first two-thirds of the book is wasted on the twins being awful to one another; Mr. Wood doesn’t even come to life until the book is nearly over.
 I felt like the whole subplot Lindy’s elaborate prank should have been scrapped and replaced with some legit creepy dummy scenes.

 Scare Factor: 1/2

 I’ll give it 1 point for being one of the most iconic Goosebumps books and playing off of the creepiness of ventriloquism.
-Aside from that there are obvious comparisons one could drawn to the Child’s Play and Puppet Master movies, among others.
+Aside from that, there are obvious comparisons that one could draw to the Child’s Play and Puppet Master movies, among others.